Whats been happening at GED?

 Our Event at Solfest

 In August 2019 the GED team held an event at a Cumbrian festival near Silloth.
 The public and Solfest team made us feel very welcome and showed masses of support in what we were doing.
 Furthermore, 100’s of English Oak trees where bought, many donations made and 33 trees adopted!
-Each tree will be planted in 2020 once its roots are established, each named and cared for.
-Once they are planted each every new parent out there will get an email with the coordinates of their tree sapling.
-One that will grow with time to help secure a stable environment for future generations.
+Each tree was planted once its roots were established - the sapling will grow with time to help secure a stable environment for future generations.

 We are now working with Sustainable Carlisle and Diggin The Trees!

 We are very happy to announce that we are working with these two dedicated organisations to support each other and do our best to plant more native trees in and around Cumbria.
 Including the much-appreciated help they provided us with during the Workington Transport planting near Penrith.
 Here 250 English Oak Trees were planted in a single day!

 This inspiring organisation which provides safe homes for children in care all across Scotland has been provided with English Oak Grow Kits for all of their 42 homes across Scotland, from Inverness to Dumfries.
 These grow kits along with educational talks will promote the environment to the children in a fight for a better future.
 Thank you to TCTG you are doing a great job!

 This inspiring recruitment company from The South Lakes has decided to partner up with ourselves, to help their clients offset their carbon emissions, and protect our planet by planting more trees.
 With big plans for events such as the Queen's Jubilee, we have started to form a strong relationship together, and we hope to achieve great things together in the coming years.
 Let's get those trees in the ground!

 Greener Every Day is supporting The Queen's Green Canopy (QGC)